sirius1242/sirius1242.github.io/_posts/2018-07-07-Touchpad_in_linux.md

 It use xdotool to map gestures with shortcut.
 It also works for some functions to your desktop, and you can view the comments of configure file for detail.

+After every config file modification, you need to execute `libinput-gestures-setup restart` to reload the config file.
 ## Summary

 Some times we view pdf documents or surf internet with browser, we always turn pages, and our hand always stay on touchpad, so if you can do these frequently-used events directly on touchpad, it will be convenient and efficient.